High estrogen symptoms tend to appear along with the signs of low testosterone, decreasing libido and even increasing your risk of cancer. Learn more.

 How to manage high estrogen symptoms in women

 Talk to your doctor about diet and supplements.
 Several drugs inhibit aromatase, in effect inhibiting estrogen production.
-These include anastrozole (Arimidex), exemestane (Aromasin), and letrozole (Femara).
-Other drugs stop your ovaries from producing estrogen [goserelin (Zoladex) and leuprolide (Lupron)].
+They include anastrozole (Arimidex), exemestane (Aromasin), and letrozole (Femara).
+Other drugs stop your ovaries from producing estrogen, such as goserelin (Zoladex) and leuprolide (Lupron).

 Janet O’Dell, RN